Anya Rameshwar, B.A., R.P. (Qualifying)

 You are the expert on you, and I am excited to learn all about you.
 Your personal story matters to me, and I want to hear it in your own words.
 I acknowledge your truth and support you in appreciating your unique talents and strengths.
 Having the courage to speak your truth and sharing your experience is invaluable.
 We are multifaceted beings; our physical, emotional, and spiritual parts all need to be understood and acknowledged individually to comprehend our whole selves.

 “I have found that if I say what I am really thinking and feeling, people are more likely to say what they really think and feel.
 The conversation becomes a real conversation.” ~ Carol Gilligan

-I am passionate about Relational Cultural Therapy and the fundamental nature of psychological well-being relationships in my clinical and personal life.
-I am interested in working with individuals, couples, and families in their desire to feel connected, happy, empowered, alive and heard.
-In our therapeutic relationship, I hope to create a safe, quiet space where you know you belong and can explore questions and statements such as: How can I be more successful in my relationships?; I feel as if I am stuck.
-What can I do to change this feeling?; What really matters to me?
+Having a connection is fundamental for psychological well-being in all types of relationships, and I am passionate about the fundamental importance of connecting with others.
+I am interested in working with individuals, couples, families, the LGBTQ+ community, as well as those from culturally and socioeconomically diverse backgrounds in their desire to feel connected, happy, empowered, alive and seen.
+Our therapeutic relationship will be a safe space where you feel a sense of belonging, accepted and can explore topics such as: How can I be more successful in my relationships?
+I feel stuck.
+What can I do to change this feeling?
+What really matters to me?

 “It takes courage to push yourself to places you have never been before… to test your limits… to break through barriers.
 And the day came when the risk it took to stay tight inside the bud was more painful than the risk it took to blossom.” ~ Anais Nin